On-Campus Student Employment

 It is up to you to find your job.
 The Student Employment Office is here to support you in your job search but it does not do placement.
 The Student Employment web page has information pertaining to working on-campus.

 The first thing you want to do is check out the Student Job Listing and then call the supervisors for those positions that interest you.
-There is also a bulletin board in the Student Employment Office where supervisors can post a position that remains unfilled.
 Once a supervisor agrees to hire you, you need to get a hiring

 form from the Student Employment Office and fill it out with the supervisor.
 You, the student, must bring the completed hiring form to the Student Employment Office in order to be hired.